kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 So the conclusion here should be to start with a clean setup which can be achieved either way by `mysql_rsync_lock.sh` or `mysql_cmp.sh`.
 The slaves take care of errors.
 Monitor this action with `mysql_repl_monitor.sh` and write a trigger file in case of an error.
 Then let cron regularly check if there are triggers, and if so, take action.

-As I have a script which is run every 30 minutes anyway, I just integrated the call here:
+As I already have a script which is run every 30 minutes anyway, I integrated the call here:

     # will check slaves for integrity and copy -- triggered by /tmp/repl_cmp.trigger set by /path_to_your_script/mysql_repl_monitor.sh
     /path_to_your_script/mysql_cmp.sh